atikurajib/Basic-Coding-Problems/README.md

 # Basic Coding Problems

 Welcome to the "Basic Coding Problems" repository!
-This repository contains a collection of simple coding problems in four popular programming languages: **Java** and **JavaScript**.
+This repository contains a collection of simple coding problems in four popular programming languages: **C#**, **JavaScript**, and **Java**.
 These problems are designed to help beginners practice fundamental programming concepts and improve their problem-solving skills.

 ## Repository Structure

 The repository is organized into directories for each language:

+- `C#/` – Basic coding problems in C#.
+- `JavaScript/` – Basic coding problems in JavaScript.
 - `Java/` – Basic coding problems in Java.
-- `JavaScript/` – Basic coding problems in JavaScript.

 ## Problem Categories